CASE STUDY

 Solutions

-When lockdown began, most arts organizations scrambled to establish digital presence from nothing.
-Young@Heart pivoted immediately because I had spent nine years building the foundation that made transformation possible.
+When lockdown began, many arts groups scrambled to establish digital presence from nothing.
+Young@Heart pivoted instantly, leveraging infrastructure I'd built over nine years.

 This wasn't luck.
 This was infrastructure compounding over time.

-Within weeks of shutdown, Executive Director Bob Cilman began gathering the chorus on Zoom to maintain community connection during indefinite rehearsal suspension.
-I recommended live-streaming these sessions to engage our worldwide fanbase.
-Fans tuned in to watch the chorus work through songs in real-time—creating unexpected intimacy and proving audience appetite for online engagement.
+A week or two after shutdown, Bob began gathering the chorus on Zoom to maintain community connection with rehearsals suspended.
+I proposed livestreaming these sessions—an idea that proved foundational.
+Fans tuned in to watch the chorus work through songs in real-time, creating unexpected intimacy and proving audience appetite for online engagement.

-Drawing on years as recording artist and executive producer, I proposed a live album which we developed into a full-scale virtual concert release party—artistically compelling and financially sustainable.
+Drawing on specialized music industry experience—I had produced dozens of records, including executive producing Young@Heart's 2012 full-length Now—I proposed releasing a new live album from existing recordings of recent performances.
+Together, we developed this into a virtual concert premiere as the album release party.
 Most organizations focused on loss.
-We recognized opportunity: turn crisis into global distribution moment.
+We recognized opportunity: turn crisis into worldwide distribution moment.

-I oversaw mixing, mastering, and album logistics—streaming distribution, mechanical licensing, limited edition CD manufacturing.
+I oversaw complete album production logistics—song selection, mixing, mastering, artwork design, mechanical licensing, streaming distribution, and limited-edition CD manufacturing.
 The "Miss You" Virtual Concert Premiere (October 3, 2020) returned Young@Heart to the global stage for the first time since 2007, driving thousands of new followers, significant fundraising, and establishing an integrated album-release model.

-Working with Technical Director John Laprade and Northampton Open Media, we built integrated streaming infrastructure blending live performance with pre-produced content and real-time donation appeals—creating seamless viewer experience that drove giving.
+Working with Technical Director John Laprade and Northampton Open Media, we built integrated streaming infrastructure blending live performance with pre-produced content and donation appeals.

-We co-authored a diversified revenue model combining sponsorships, advertising, strategic donation asks, tiered incentives, merchandise sales, and free-to-view content—integrating fundraising directly into shows in ways unprecedented for Young@Heart.
+To maximize this unique opportunity, we co-authored a diversified revenue model combining sponsorships, advertising, strategic donation asks, tiered incentives, merchandise sales, and free-to-view programming—integrating fundraising directly into shows in ways unprecedented, and lucrative, for Young@Heart.

 Results

-When lockdown hit, most arts organizations went dark—many permanently.
-Young@Heart didn't just survive.
-The organization thrived.
+When lockdown hit, most arts organizations went dark, many permanently.
+Young@Heart didn't just survive—it thrived.

 Together, we generated over $300,000 through virtual concerts when touring was impossible and survival uncertain.
-Nine virtual concerts produced between 2020 and 2024 proved this wasn't crisis response—it was permanent transformation.
+Nine shows produced between 2020 and 2024 proved permanent transformation, not crisis response.
 The virtual concert format remains part of Young@Heart's programming.

 Beyond financial sustainability, the initiative delivered profound human impact.
 It kept all 50 organization members—especially 25 elderly singers in the highest COVID risk group—engaged, inspired, and creative during isolation.
 And it gave audiences worldwide something uplifting when they desperately needed it: joy, connection, and hope delivered by beloved performers in their most vulnerable moment.